Warning: Computing just-done stamp in plan NIL for action

 Some of them might be.
 Defining systems with names not based on the

 .asd filename was never fully supported.
-In all versions of ASDF, it
+In earlier versions of ASDF,

-could lead to the system not being findable by its name, or its
+it could lead to the system not being findable by its name, to its

-aliasing another system, or being aliased by another system, or
+aliasing another system, to its being aliased by another system, or

-throwing ASDF in an infinite loop as two systems aliased each other.
+before 2.x, to throwing ASDF in an infinite loop as two systems

-It's just that ASDF then failed to properly detect the situation and
+aliased each other.
+It's just that ASDF then failed to properly detect

-warn the user.
-Now it tries to do the right thing, in a way that
+the situation and warn the user.
+Now ASDF tries to do the right thing

 Now, I am not saying ASDF 3.3 is without fault.
 First, this is all out